 I leave Tafroute today for Agadir.
 To get there I have to pass through a town on the Atlantic coast where there is a new factory with a huge sign TIZNIT PLASTIC.
-No shyness there.
-I wonder as we pass, if this is the source of the blue shopping bags I've recently seen children peddling in the markets everywhere.
+No shyness here.
+I wonder as we pass if this is the source of the blue shopping bags I've recently seen children peddling in the markets everywhere.

 Can one person really change anything?

-Arrive in a mountain town called Imouzzer – Paradise Valley, famous for its beautiful waterfalls and green fertile valley.
+Arrived in a mountain town called Imouzzer – Paradise Valley, famous for its beautiful waterfalls and green fertile valley.
 Plastic everywhere!
 I feel totally deflated after the highs of the previous days.
-It occurs to me that with such great quantity in every ravine and every river, there must be massive amounts entering the ocean every day, all over this country.
+It occurs to me that with such great quantity in every ravine and every river there must be massive amounts entering the ocean every day all over this country.
 This thought is very distressing.
-Now every time I purchase something, I feel disgust when someone hands me a plastic bag.
+Now every time I purchase something I feel disgust when someone hands me a plastic bag.
 I take a long walk and try not to feel overwhelmed.
 Can one person really change anything?

 This evening I'm the only one in the hotel.
 Aneflous my waiter fusses as I eat my dinner.
-I'm feeling too depressed to say much, but he wants company so I listen to him talk about whatever.
-He tells me he is the president of his local association, and aside from the usual women's projects, he is the local authority about proper disposal of plastic for his community.
-Hmmmm, I'm thinking he's not a very effective communicator because Imouzzer is a mess.
+I'm feeling too depressed to say much but he wants company so I listen to him talk about whatever.
+He tells me he's the president of his local village association and aside from the usual women's projects, he is the local authority about proper disposal of plastic for his community.
+I'm thinking he's not a very effective communicator because Imouzzer is a mess.
 But his mission isn't about cleaning up, it's about giving information to those who ask for it.
 Aneflous theory is that you have to have the motivation first, then seek the knowledge to take action.
-Definitely a different approach, but perhaps not very effective, and definitely very time consuming.
+Definitely a different approach but perhaps not very effective, and definitely very time consuming.
 I'm sure direct action is the only way.
-By example is the most obvious way to teach and to reach those who are unable to access information, especially in a developing country like Morocco where information is not easy to come by.
-Anyway he tells me Tiznit Plastic is just a small offshoot company of one of the big oil companies out of Casablanca, and that the owners/directors probably all live in Europe so don't even think about trying to talk to them.
-But that got me thinking about how great it would be if Tiznit Plastic could sponsor a cleanup.
+By example is the most obvious way to teach and to reach those who are unable to access information, especially in a developing country like Morocco where information is not easy to come by and asking the right questions isn't common knowledge.
+He tells me Tiznit Plastic is just a small offshoot company of one of the big oil companies out of Casablanca and that the owners/directors probably all live in Europe so don't even think about trying to talk to them.
+But that got me thinking about how great it would be if Tiznit Plastic could sponsor a cleanup campaign.

 I hear the word mushkal over and over.